Skills Advisory Panels

-Our Skills Plan and Skills Action Plan will be updated by Spring 2020 to accurately reflect the priorities outlined in our LIS, SEP and agreed by the SAP.
+The Marches Skills Plan and Skills Action Plan will be updated during 2020 to accurately reflect the priorities outlined in our SEP and economic recovery plan agreed by the SAP.

 The LEP is already tackling the skills challenge in a variety of ways, including investing Growth Deal funding into projects across the region.
 You can read more about the skills capital Growth Deal projects here.